Group Urges Minister of Defense to End the Practice of Guzzling Snakes’ Blood, Eating Live Geckos, and More in Thailand Drill, Citing Pandemic Risk

 During Cobra Gold 2020, participants were recorded killing chickens with their bare hands, skinning and eating live geckos, consuming live scorpions and tarantulas, decapitating cobras and drinking their blood, and otherwise reveling in the ritualistic killing and consumption of animals.

-The exercises also pose a risk of spreading zoonotic diseases akin to the COVID-19 and endanger the king cobra, a species vulnerable to extinction.
+The exercises also pose a risk of spreading zoonotic diseases akin to COVID-19 and endanger the king cobra, a species vulnerable to extinction.

 The next Cobra Gold training exercise—which is marketed as a food procurement drill but which officials have admitted is intended to build camaraderie among troops—has reportedly been delayed until August because of COVID-19 concerns.